 Wow, what a mistake that is!
 Does your business fall into this category?
 Often global businesses have significant limitations on how they can optimise the contents of a page but the images and videos require a different approach to this which can make them a more flexible option.
 The last time Google quoted a figure for image search it represented some 25% of all search and whatever the figure is now – it’s huge.
 And we all know that YouTube is an enormous global phenomenon.

 Google Images is one of the most popular ways to discover visual content online, meaning that it is essential that you optimise your images to rank highly on this platform for relevant keywords.
 Higher rankings can lead to higher levels of more relevant, better quality traffic going to your website.
-We will examine your images, following the Google Image Publishing guide, and make suggestions on how you could improve the optimisation of your images’ alt tags, file names and the webpages they appear on.
+We will optimise your images, following the Google Image Publishing guide and SEO recommendations, and make optimisations of your images' attributes and the webpages they appear on.

 Video search recommendations

 Embedding a video on your website can result in natural shares, improved SEO and improved brand awareness.
 It is therefore essential that you optimise the webpages that your videos are embedded on, in order to increase their rankings in the search results.
 Higher rankings can lead to higher levels of more relevant, better quality traffic going to your website.
 We will examine your videos and the webpages they are embedded on, and make suggestions on how you could improve the optimisation of your videos' URLs (if possible), file names, video titles and descriptions, and the webpages they are embedded on.

 3. Be prepared: Book training courses for your in-house team now!

 All training courses listed are available for in-house training at your offices, in a town near you (examples below) or via Skype or Webex.
 (Online courses are half days with one hour of introduction, exercises, videos and then an hour’s conclusion).

 - Using images and videos more effectively when we’re a multilingual, multinational player.